Find the Right Warehouse Facility: 8 Priorities

 Warehouse facilities should have a computerized inventory tracking system where all stock received and sent out is scanned, creating an up-to-date inventory of goods on hand.
 Without sufficient inventory management, it can be difficult to settle a claim or assess liability should an incident arise.

-8. Workforce Management
+8. Workforce management

 Two workers in front of gear icon.